Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

   new line.
 As such, the HTML validator shows a warning for sections without headings for each relevant page.
 I checked this with a course tutor and was informed it was not a issue of concern.
 - Similarly, some sections in the game.html page do not have headings becuase the innerHTML is only added later via JS functions in response to user events.
+Here, too, the validator shows warnings.
-- For the game, once the game is over is the player has been informed whether they have won or lost, the player is still able to click buttons and receive messages about their results, though they will still have won lost.
+- For the game, once the game is over is and the player has been informed whether they have won or lost, the player is still able to click buttons and receive messages about their results, though they will still have won lost.
 I was unable to set a JS function to stop this, so this would be a bug to fix in a future version.